 And you won’t run into problems if you throw notoriously difficult materials in its direction – this machine delivers every time.

-Best 3D Printer Review: Original Prusa i3 MK3 Review – Best 3D Printer of Fall 2018
+Best 3D Printer Review: Original Prusa i3 MK3 Review – Best 3D Printer of Spring 2019

-3D Printer Review: Ultimaker 3 Review – Best 3D Printer of the Year 2017
+3D Printer Review: Ultimaker 3 Review – One of the Best 3D Printers in 2019

 Who it’s for: Folks who want to get their feet wet in 3D printing with a highly affordable, yet astonishingly good 3D printer.

-Why you should buy it: Because it’s easy to use and costs less than three spools of filament.
+Why you should buy it: Because it’s easy to use and costs less than three decent spools of filament.
 On top of that, the Ender 3 offers surprisingly excellent print quality and can be enhanced with various mods.

 How much you’ll pay: $180.